IgniteUI/help-topics/topics/02_Controls/igEditors/06_igCheckboxEditor/02_igCheckboxEditor_Accessibility_Compliance.md

 # igCheckboxEditor Accessibility Compliance

 ## igCheckboxEditor Accessibility Compliance
-All of the Ignite UI™ controls and components comply with Section 508, Subpart 1194.22 of the Rehabilitation Act of 1973.
+All of the %%ProductName%%™ controls and components comply with Section 508, Subpart 1194.22 of the Rehabilitation Act of 1973.
 Table 1 contains the specific rules of Subpart 1194.22 that pertain to the control.
 Also detailed is how the `igCheckboxEditor` control complies with each rule.

 To meet the requirements each accessibility rule, in some cases, you may need to interact with the control by to setting a specific property, but in other cases the control does the work for you.